 WriteShop Primary

 WriteShop Primary teaches the writing process from the very beginning steps.
 Lessons start with the parent/teacher using conversation, responses to picture books, activity sheets, and other tools to elicit the child's ideas.
 “Guided Writing Practice," an oral exercise, helps the child gradually develop composition skills.
 As the parent prompts the child to respond with complete sentences, the parent writes the child's response in large print.
 During the Writing Project portion of the lesson, children gradually take responsibility for writing their own words.
-They go on to editing and revising their work as well as "publishing" their final product in an attractive format.
+They go on to edit and revise their work, then "publish" their final product in an attractive format.
 As they learn to write very short stories, they develop skills in sentence structure, punctuation, capitalization, vocabulary, and spelling.

-Almost all kindergarten and first-grade students will begin with Book A. First and second graders might start in Book B if they are ready to write in paragraph form.
-Second and third graders might start in Book C if they already have developed basic skills.
-Reading and writing ability is not required in order to use WriteShop Primary.
+Almost all kindergarten and first-grade students will begin with Book A. First- and second-graders might start in Book B if they are ready to write in paragraph form.
+Second- and third-graders might start in Book C if they have already developed basic skills.
+The ability to read and write is not required prior to students using WriteShop Primary.
 Parents have the option of doing the writing activities orally as the child gains confidence and skill.

 The goal of the lessons is to help children learn to write while enjoying the process—not to overwhelm them.
 If a child is either reluctant or more advanced, parents or teachers can adjust each writing project's level of difficulty through activities called “Smaller Steps” and “Flying Higher.”
 In addition, there are optional “Want to do More?” activities for each lesson that you might use to reinforce lessons or challenge students.